5 firefighting T-shirts I won't wear

 2. Firefighters Have Longer Hoses

-I have conducted field research on this topic and I am here to debunk this urban legend.
-I have visited numerous retail outlets, home improvement centers and hardware stores to investigate this claim.
+I have visited numerous retail outlets, home improvement centers and hardware stores to investigate, and can debunk this urban legend.

 1. Coed Naked Firefighting